terser/terser/README.md

 When you're compressing JS code that was output by a compiler such as CoffeeScript, mapping to the JS code won't be too helpful.
 Instead, you'd like to map back to the original code (i.e. CoffeeScript).
-UglifyJS has an option to take an input source map.
-Assuming you have a mapping from CoffeeScript → compiled JS, UglifyJS can generate a map from CoffeeScript → compressed JS by mapping every token in the compiled JS to its original location.
+Terser has an option to take an input source map.
+Assuming you have a mapping from CoffeeScript → compiled JS, Terser can generate a map from CoffeeScript → compressed JS by mapping every token in the compiled JS to its original location.